 Residents of Iowa have several health care options.
-Employers provide most of the coverage in the state; however, you can also select plans from the ACA Marketplace or purchase plans individually from a broker, insurance agent, or health insurance company.
+Employers provide most of the coverage in the state; however, you can also select plans from the Affordable Care Act Marketplace or purchase cheap health insurance plans individually from a broker, insurance agent, or health insurance company.
 Those 65 and older or disabled can qualify for Medicare, while families and adults with limited income may be eligible for Medicare.

-This guide explains your health care options in Iowa in detail.
+This guide explains your affordable health insurance options in Iowa in detail.

 Residents who want to enroll in Iowa’s Health Insurance Marketplace use the Healthcare.gov website.
 Iowa maintains a partnership with the federal government, which means that while residents use Healthcare.gov to purchase plans, Iowa manages the plans, provides consumer assistance, and determines Medicaid eligibility.